thunderrabbit/barefoot_rob/content/events/2024/10/26connection-circle-for-conscious-men-and-women.en.md

 **Here's what previous participants have to say...**

-*Thank you both for all your cares, magical, nurturing and insightful shared time ✨* *I feel now centered, soft and strong at the same time. ☯️* *You made a beautiful alchemy together that heals and touches people 😌*
+*"Thank you both for all your cares, magical, nurturing and insightful shared time ✨* *I feel now centered, soft and strong at the same time. ☯️* *You made a beautiful alchemy together that heals and touches people 😌"*

 -- Horus